FlyingRabidUnicornPig/IQoLDecompiled/README.md

 ### Bugs To Squash before release
 - Some sliders may start as float sliders when they should be integer sliders in editor. **Workaround** press apply and they will fix themselves.
-- Loading the editor before offline mode or online mode has been set causes some visual glitches. **Workaround:** "start" offline mode before using any console commands.
+- Using loadscene 2 to load the editor before offline mode has been set causes some visual glitches. **Workaround:** start offline mode before using any loading commands.
 - Vanilla Bug-Feature: CTRL+ALT is the only way to drag-deselect, this seems to be a bug from vanilla, as there's no code that is clearly for this purpose.
 I would rather drag-deselect was ALT only, but when I try that, Unity starts ignoring alt...